kleinbottle/swanlotus/content/blogs/using-typst-for-letters/using-typst-for-letters.md

 Nevertheless, I have always been dismayed by how cumbersome it has been to typeset a simple letter using LaTeX.
 One has to jump deftly through numerous hoops to get a decent-looking letter, even with the formidable resources of LaTeX.

-So, I was eager with anticipation when I first stumbled upon mention of [`Typst`](https://typst.app/) [@typst01;@typst02] which exhorted "Compose papers/theses faster".
+So, I was eager with anticipation when I first stumbled upon [`Typst`](https://typst.app/) [@typst01;@typst02] which exhorted one to "Compose papers/theses faster".
 The [Typst home page](https://github.com/typst/typst) claims it is a "A new markup-based typesetting system that is powerful and easy to learn."
 Piqued by these promising assertions, I decided to take the plunge with Typst for the specific but express purpose of writing letters.
 I have chronicled my experiences here.

 ## The road to Typst